Tramontina makes several lines of cookware; this review is for Tramontina Tri-Ply clad stainless cookware.

 - Deglaze the pan with water, stock, or wine after removing the meat.
 This not only removes cooked on bits of food, but also makes a delicious sauce to serve with your meal.

 Some people also swear by seasoning stainless cookware, much like you can make cast iron practically nonstick by seasoning.
 This article on Epicurious explains how.

 We already discussed this above, but let's revisit quality and durability from the country-of-origin stanpoint.

 Country of origin is more of an issue when you're buying an unknown or unproven brand, particularly if it's an inexpensive one: the less you pay, the greater the chance that the cookware is going to have some fatal flaw (too thin so it warps, poor quality stainless that will rust, etc.).

-Most cookware is made in China these days, including a lot of Tramontina cookware.
+Most cookware is made in China these days, including most Tramontina cookware.
 This is only a bad thing if you don't know anything about the brand.
 There's less quality control overseas, so it's possible that cookware can look as good on paper as another brand, yet not be as good.

 Here are some of the ways manufacturers cut costs:

 - Using Inferior stainless steel that will rust, pit, and corrode